Try out these Vietnamese scallops (sò điệp nướng mỡ hành) on the shell with fish sauce, butter, salted peanuts and also scallions!!

 And they are amazing!

-These Vietnamese scallops (called sò điệp nướng mỡ hành in Vietnamese) come right from the seaside village of Mũi Né (Southeast Vietnam), a stretch of land right along the coast in the South of Vietnam.
-This place is an eclectic mixture of backpackers hostels, Chinese pharmacies, sea view condos and also modern hotels.
+It is a stretch of land right along the coast in the south side of Vietnam.
+This place is an eclectic mixture of backpackers hostels, Chinese pharmacies, sea view condos and also modern and posh all inclusive hotels and resorts.

-Let me tell you: we didn’t feel quite at home there when we arrived after 3 weeks of Saigon and Mekong delta visits.
-Because all we saw was too much tourist bling bling, Russian restaurants and menus and no local vibe.
+We didn’t feel quite at home right away there when we arrived after 3 weeks of Saigon and Mekong delta visits.
+Because all we saw was too much tourist bling bling, restaurants and with menus in Russian only and mediocre food.

 Just a place to stay for the night and leave the next day.